1998 Brazilian Grand Prix

 The 1998 Brazilian Grand Prix was a Formula One motor race held at Interlagos on 29 March 1998.
 It was the second race of the 1998 FIA Formula One World Championship.
 Mika Häkkinen, driving a McLaren-Mercedes, took pole position, set the fastest lap and led every lap on his way to victory in the 72-lap race.
 Teammate David Coulthard finished second, with Michael Schumacher third in a Ferrari.

 Report

 Background

-Before the race there was a furore surrounding McLaren as Ferrari had protested about its braking system, which enabled the drivers to apply the brakes on the rear wheels independently, and thus assist both turn into corners and traction out of them.
+Before the race there was a furore surrounding McLaren as Scuderia Ferrari had protested about its braking system, which enabled the drivers to apply the brakes on the rear wheels independently, and thus assist both turn into corners and traction out of them.
 This effectively meant that the system was a four-wheel steering device, which was banned by the FIA.
 McLaren announced that they would not appeal the decision.
-Drivers including Jacques Villeneuve and Damon Hill disliked how the device performed.
+Ferrari, Sauber, and Minardi had all protested the designs of the McLaren, Williams, and Jordan cars, whilst Arrows had protested the McLaren and Williams designs and Tyrrell had protested against McLaren's design.
+Ferrari were censured by the stewards for claiming their competitors cars to be "dangerous", which FIA technical delegate Charlie Whiting refuted.
+Drivers including Jacques Villeneuve and Damon Hill (the two most recent World Champion drivers) disliked how the device performed.
 As a result of Ferrari's protest, the team agreed not to use the system at any stage over the weekend.
-However, team boss Ron Dennis was livid that the system had been approved on four occasions by the FIA technical delegate, Charlie Whiting, but was being declared illegal by the three stewards in office for the Brazilian Grand Prix.
+However, team boss Ron Dennis was livid that the system had been approved on four occasions by Whiting, but was being declared illegal by the three stewards in office for the Brazilian Grand Prix.